energyquantified/eq-python-client/docs/userguide/curve-events.rst

             print("No events in the last 10 seconds") continue

+We designed the timeout event as a filler event that enables users to act in between events during quiet times.

-Timeout events can be useful if you intend to execute some code after a certain amount of time.
-Setting the timout interval eliminates the risk of being stuck and unable to act while waiting for the next event, due to the blocking nature of ``get_next()``.
+Timeout events can be useful if you intend to execute some code after a certain time.
+Setting the timeout interval eliminates the risk of being stuck and unable to act while waiting for new events due to the blocking nature of :py:meth:`get_next() <energyquantified.api.EventsAPI.get_next>`.

 You can safely ignore this event if you do not find it useful.